Sauceke/LoveMachine/README.md

 * **Vibration With Animation:** If enabled, vibration intensity will oscillate up and down in sync with the action.
 If disabled, the intensity will depend on how fast you go, but it will otherwise stay the same.
 * **Vibration Intensity Range:** If Vibration With Animation is enabled, vibration intensity will oscillate between these two values.

+## Contributing
+PRs for onboarding new games are welcome.
+The process is relatively simple and requires barely any coding.
+See the PlayHome implementation for reference.
+PRs for supporting new device types are also welcome.

 This mod is provided free of charge, but I do accept donations.
 If you'd like to boost my morale, please check me out on [Patreon](https://www.patreon.com/sauceke).

 ### Code contributors